Look, I don't think it's appropriate to bring up that LA Times story.

 When I was making $13,000 a year in the group sales department, I went and I asked, you know, just a couple thousand dollars would make all the difference.

-Joe Scarborough was talking with Leslie Stahl of 60 Minutes, and they're talking about Obama's health care.
+This morning on the MSNBC, Joe Scarborough was talking with Leslie Stahl of 60 Minutes, and they're talking about Obama's health care.

-People uh people get wee weed up out there.
+People get wee-weed up out there.

 You know, I was thinking about Reagan and how unbelievably unpopular he became when he had his recession.